suguruwataru/rimecmd/README.md

 cargo build
 ```

-Or `cargo test` can be directly run.
-This command does not only build it,
+Or `cargo test -- --test-threads=1` can be directly run.
+This command does
-but also runs the tests to ensure that things are actually working.
+not only build it, but also runs the tests to ensure that things are actually
+working.
+Though tests might pass when running it without parallelization
+(i.e. without `--test-threads`), Rime is not designed to be thread-safe and
+tampers with global objects, so though it's going to be slower, it's best to
+run tests in single thread mode.